Does the Samsung Galaxy S26 support Qi2 magnetic charging?

 An early release Google Pixel 10 Pro XL case with a Qi2 magnet array inside.
 (Image credit: Derrek Lee / Android Central)

-One reason you might not want built-in magnets in the Galaxy S26 is the possibility of losing the reverse wireless charging feature.
-The Pixel 10 series had this feature removed due to the built-in magnets, although this isn't necessarily a rule, given how the HMD Skyline has both native Qi2 and reverse wireless charging.
+Another reason you might not want built-in magnets for charging in your phone is the death of reverse wireless charging.
+Samsung calls this "Wireless PowerShare" but it basically turns the back of your phone into a wireless charging pad.
+The Galaxy S26 still has this feature but the Pixel 10 series had to forfeit it.
+This isn't necessarily a rule, given how the HMD Skyline has both native Qi2 and reverse wireless charging present.

-Samsung seems to be mindful of what its users want, as it recently conducted a survey asking them if they'd be okay trading slimness for built-in Qi2 magnets.
+Samsung seems to be mindful of what its users want, as it conducted a survey asking them if they'd be okay trading slimness for built-in Qi2 magnets.
 It's feedback like this that led them to remove Bluetooth functionality from the Galaxy S25 Ultra's S Pen since it found less than 1% of users actually used Air Actions.
-It's safe to say that if Samsung sees an overwhelming demand for built-in magnets, we might just see it on the Galaxy S26.

 For more news and information on Samsung's Galaxy S26 phones, check out our Ultimate Guide.